Thomas Kearns: Politics

 Kearns served in the City Council of Park City in 1895.
 He was a member of the Utah constitutional convention of 1895, where he worked for an eight-hour work day.
+He was a delegate to the 1896 and 1900 Republican National Conventions.

 He was elected as a Republican to the U.S. Senate to fill the vacancy in the term commencing March 4, 1899.
 At the time, U.S. Senators were still selected by state legislatures.
 Utah's state legislators had already indicated they would not support the incumbent, Republican Frank J. Cannon, for reelection.
 Alfred W. McCune, one of Salt Lake City's most prominent businessmen, sought and won the backing of the Church of Jesus Christ of Latter-day Saints (LDS Church) in his bid for the seat.
 But the legislature quickly deadlocked over the election.
 One-hundred and twenty-one ballots were cast, and no winner emerged.
 On February 18, a state representative accused McCune of trying to buy his vote.
 A seven-member legislative voted 7-to-2 to absolve McCune of the charge, and although balloting resumed on March 8 McCune still lacked enough votes to win office (he had only 25 votes).
 The legislature adjourned without having chosen a senator.

+In early 1901, the newly-elected legislature elected Kearns.
 He served from January 23, 1901, to March 3, 1905.
 Kearns was the first Utahn to establish a national and international political reputation, partly because of his personal and political friendship with Presidents William McKinley, Theodore Roosevelt, and William Howard Taft.
 Through Kearns' efforts as Utah's U.S. Senator, Fort Douglas became a regimental post.

 Supporters of Kearns formed the American Party.
 Though not publicly among the party's organizers, Kearns was influential in the party.
 The party was endorsed by the Salt Lake Tribune—which Kearns and his partner David Keith purchased in October 1901—and was successful in Utah politics from 1904 to 1911.